Unifying Framework for Accelerated Randomized Methods in Convex Optimization: Abstract

 \section{Abstract}

-In this paper, we consider smooth convex optimization problems with simple constraints and inexactness in the oracle information such as value, partial or directional derivatives of the objective function.
+{ In this paper, we consider smooth convex optimization problems with simple constraints and inexactness in the oracle information such as value, partial or directional derivatives of the objective function.
 We introduce a unifying framework, which allows to construct different types of accelerated randomized methods for such problems and to prove convergence rate theorems for them.
 We focus on accelerated random block-coordinate descent, accelerated random directional search, accelerated random derivative-free method and, using our framework, provide their versions for problems with inexact oracle information.
 Our contribution also includes accelerated random block-coordinate descent with inexact oracle and entropy proximal setup as well as derivative-free version of this method.
+Moreover, we present an extension of our framework for strongly convex optimization problems. } \keywords{ convex optimization, accelerated random block-coordinate descent, accelerated random directional search, accelerated random derivative-free method, inexact oracle, complexity, accelerated gradient descent methods, first-order methods, zero-order methods }